scicloj/notespace/README.md

 ### Known issues
 * Many of the notions, ideas and behaviours of Version 2 are not supported by Version 3 at the moment.
 Most of them are enabled in a different way.
 We need to discuss whether to create some backwards compatibility layer.
-* At the moment, this version brings [cljfx](https://github.com/cljfx/cljfx) as a dependency, merely for its state management logic.
-This means it will run only on some versions of JDK 8.
 * Currently things tend to break when moving across several namespaces.
 For now, calling `(notespace.api/init)` is a good habit for such cases.

 It follows some ideas from our discussions of [alternative notation](https://clojurians.zulipchat.com/#narrow/stream/224153-notespace-dev/topic/alternative.20notation) and of [evaluation semantics](https://clojurians.zulipchat.com/#narrow/stream/224153-notespace-dev/topic/evaluation.20semantics.20--.20suggested.20breaking.20change).